Aggregate-Intellect/sherpa/docs/About_Sherpa/index.rst

 - We still had to manually *inspect and interpret* the outcome of our latest effort.
 - We still needed to manually *explore and research* our options to get closer to our objective.
-- And we will needed to manuall *negotiate and converge* to the few approaches that we could realistically try next.
+- And we will needed to manually *negotiate and converge* to the few approaches that we could realistically try next.

 *KnowledgeOps enters the room...*